-Topic Principles of Scientific Measurement [30 credits] GSP reference Learning objective Knowledge underpin and ensure the accurate measurement of signals in the biomedical setting.
-Technical Explain the scientific principles that underpin the biomedical measurements.
+Торіс Principles of Scientific Measurement GSP Learning [30 credits] By the end of this module the student will understand and apply the engineering principles and practice the reference objective underpin and ensure the accurate measurement of signals in the biomedical setting.
+Knowledge By the end of this module the student will: Explain the scientific principles that underpin the biomedical measurements.
 Evaluate a wide range of biomedical measurement methods used in clinical engineering, identifying the impact and potential causes of artefacts.
 Describe the source and nature of physiological signals and how they are typically displayed.
 Critically evaluate the choice of transducer and equipment to measure specific physiological signals.
 Evaluate how different signal processing techniques affect signals.
 Explain measurement errors, propagation of errors, calibration and tolerances.
 Discuss essential items of test equipment linked to one clinical engineering specialism, including the requirements for calibration or verification.
 Explain a range of methods to display, store and transfer physiological data within confidentiality and governance requirements.
 Explain how to control hazards in the patient/clinical environment.
 Discuss the impact of developing and emerging science on patient safety and care.
-The Year 2 and 3 work-based learning outcomes can be found in the work-based syllabus.
-1.1.4 1.1.5 1.1.6 2.3.3 2.3.1 3.1.3 3.1.4 3.1.5 3.1.8 2.2.7 2.2.8 3.1.2 and clinical skills The fear 2 and 3 work-based learning outcomes can be found in the work-based syllabus.
+1.1.4 1.1.5 1.1.6 2.3.3 2.3.1 3.1.3 3.1.4 3.1.5 3.1.8 2.2.7 2.2.8 3.1.2 Technical and clinical skills The Year 2 and 3 work-based learning outcomes can be found in the work-based syllabus.